 - Events and attributes

-You can query events and attributes in New Relic Insights, as well as create charts and alert conditions about this data.
+You can query events and attributes, as well as create charts and alert conditions about this data.
 For a complete list of all events and attributes tracked by New Relic agents, see the Event data dictionary.